This article on facts about Tibet was last updated in June 2020.

 Yaks are also used for milk and butter and their hair is used to make rugs and clothes, even to weave the cover ups that protect the Potala Palace – delicate paintings and carvings from the sun.
 Even yak dung is collected and dried to be used as fuel in the winter months.
 However, yaks are an endangered species and most of the animals seen roaming the fields are actually a blend between yak and cow.

-10. Photos of the Dalai Lama are illegal
+Insane fact about Tibet: Photos of the Dalai Lama are illegal

-Almost everyone has a clear image in their heads of the current Dalai Lama.
+Almost everyone has a clear image in their heads of the 14th Dalai Lama.
 However, carrying or having his photo in Tibet could lead to imprisonment and punishment.
 None of the houses or temples we visited had any.

 Instead, the Panchen Lama, nominated by the Chinese Government, is to be displayed in homes and businesses.
 The prohibition extends to the Tibetan Flag, which does not fly anywhere in the country.
 Bright Chinese flags are hung on rooftop of houses, next to the colourful prayer flags.

-11. Shangri-la is the result of a misspelling
+Great fact about Tibet: Shangri-la is the result of a misspelling

 Tibet is often referred to as the Shangri-la.
 The word has no meaning in Tibetan, although La does mean mountain pass and is attached to the end of all passes in Tibet.
 The word was first coined by the writer of the most famous novel about Tibet, Lost Horizon, in 1933.

 James Hilton probably misunderstood the word Shambhala, which has a similar meaning in Tibetan Buddhism, and wrote Shangri-la instead.
-Since then, the word has been assimilated to a mythical place somewhere high in the mountains, a Heaven of sorts, a paradise on Earth, and is even the brand name of a luxury hotel chain whose eponymous Lhasa hotel I stayed at during my visit.
+Since then, the word has been assimilated to a mythical place somewhere high in the mountains, a Heaven of sorts, a paradise on Earth, and is even the brand name of a luxury hotel chain whose eponymous Lhasa Hotel I stayed at during my visit.

 I had seen some images of devout Buddhists prostrating in key Buddhist temples and landmarks but nothing could prepare me for the absolute devotion and extreme prostrations that some engage in.
 Some people would spend their entire day prostrating and praying, continuously kneeling down and laying flat on the floor then standing up again.